Gonzo2500/Milestone-Project-2/README.md

 ![Gemba Project](https://github.com/Gonzo2500/Milestone-Project-2/blob/master/documentation/screenshots/hero-ms2.PNG "Hero-shot index.html")
 ## Gemba Consulting Interactive Frontend Project
 ### Background
 This milestone project creation is the last step of learning and study from the fourth and fifth modules of the Full Stack Developer Course, Javascript Fundamentals & Interactive Frontend Development,, to build a mobile-first fully responsive website.
 In this case for the fictional company "Gemba".
 The emphasis was on building a quiz, that is displayed at the "Gemba" Website.
+As Javascript was in scope for this project, e.g.Bootstrap wasn't used and things like a responsive navbar were build independently.

 ![Hero-shot-quiz](https://github.com/Gonzo2500/Milestone-Project-2/blob/master/documentation/screenshots/quiz-shot.PNG "Hero-shot quiz.html")